Privacy Policy

 We may use your Personal Information and Sensitive Information for the following purposes:

-• to contact you directly about our services;
+- to contact you directly about our products and services;

-• for disclosures required by law, regulation or court order; and
+- for disclosures required by law, regulation or court order;

-• to provide data to Government departments and agencies as required when providing you with the services;
+- to provide data to Government departments and agencies as required when providing you with the products and services;

-• to conduct internal client research and assessment; and
+- to conduct internal client research and assessment.

-This includes us using this information to communicate with you about our services, for internal administration, direct marketing and planning purposes.
-We will also use your personal information for purposes related to those described above which would be reasonably expected by you.
-You may request not to receive direct marketing communication from us.
+This includes us using this information to communicate with you about our products and services, for internal administration, direct marketing and planning purposes.
+We will also use your Personal Information for purposes related to those described above which would be reasonably expected by you.
+You may request not to receive direct marketing communication from us by contacting the Privacy Officer (details below).

 Transfer of Personal and Sensitive Information

-We will disclose your Personal Information and Sensitive Information to overseas recipients as and when required in order to provide you with the services.
-If we transfer your Personal Information outside Australia, we may endeavour to comply with the requirements of the Act that relate to transborder data flows, but we cannot guarantee compliance and you specifically agree that you understand this.
+We will disclose your Personal Information and Sensitive Information to overseas recipients located in New Zealand, Canada, United States of America, United Kingdom, Indonesia, Philippines and Mongolia as and when required in order to provide you with the products and services.
+If we transfer your Personal Information outside Australia, we will endeavour to comply with the requirements of the Regulations that relate to transborder data flows, but we cannot guarantee compliance and you specifically agree that you understand this.
 Therefore, to the fullest extent permitted by law, we disclaim all liability and responsibility for any damage you may suffer due to our non-compliance with APP 8.1, except to the extent that our liability cannot be excluded by applicable laws and regulations which we are subject to.

 You should also be aware that: